How to Reduce Costs with an Accurate Chemical Inventory

 Lower Regulatory and Safety Risk (Which Equals $$)

 Chemical inventory requirements follow and are subject to rules and regulation from many government intuitions from all levels of enforcement.
 A lot of regulations point toward and are informed by an organization’s inventory tracking, so the wrong system can leave you open to violations and fines.
 Proper chemical inventory management won’t get you out of all regulatory scrutiny, but it is useful in making the right impression on regulators.
-If they visit your site and see a messy binder of Safety Data Sheets and a chemical inventory spreadsheet that hasn’t been updated in 10 months, they’re likely to keep digging for discrepancies and violations.
+If they visit your site and see a messy binder of Safety Data Sheets and a chemical inventory list spreadsheet that hasn’t been updated in 10 months, they’re likely to keep digging for discrepancies and violations.
 You’ll set yourself up for success if you can show them an up-to-date barcode inventory software that is searchable and can run all the necessary reports.

 Learn about our Chemical Inventory Management services to help ensure your lab is safe, compliant, and cost-effective.
 If you would like to speak with one of our experts, click the button below to request a free initial consultation.